 This section of the Way is all on cobblestone, or actually granite setts along the avenues and pedestrian ways.
 The Way continues on its granite cobblestone walkway as the Avenida dos Pescadores becomes a street for motor vehicles once again.

 Look for the Casa Fragosa along this stretch, right on the camino, with an econimical dormitory option if your pilgrimage day ends here.
+It is about 6.6 kilometers into the day, and the Camino turns to the left, towards the sea in front of it pictured below.

 Another 400 meters later, the Rua do Sargaceiro ends at a restaurant and parking lot by the Praia de Quião.
 It is here, at 8.3 kilometers, that the next boardwalk system begins.
-When you have the option to take a boardwalk, always take it, no matter what other information you may have!
-We conferred with the locals here, and were told that it was OK to take this one!

 The beaches are rugged here and the wind was picking up.
 We put on our jackets and even got a brief spritzing of rain.